KshitizKothari/web-scraping-zomato/README.md

 # web-scraping-zomato
-Web scraping zomato website for restaurants and their menus
+Web scraping zomato website for restaurants and their menus and visualizing the scraped data with PowerBI to know the insights.
+Getting top 5 restaurants with their menus and ratings.